f3d-app/f3d/doc/user/INTERACTIONS.md

 When using the default scene, the following hotkeys let you cycle the coloring of the data:

 * `C`: cycle between point data and cell data - field data is not supported.
-* `S`: cycle the array available on the currently selected data, skipping array not containing numeric data.
+* `S`: cycle the array available on the currently selected data in alphabetical order, skipping array not containing numeric data.
 It will loop back to not coloring unless using volume rendering.
 * `Y`: cycle the component available on the currently selected array, looping to -2 for direct scalars rendering if the array contains 4 or less components, -1 otherwise.